CodingTarik/MathPlan/README.md

   ```bash
   node app.js
   ```
-  Works propely only when application is already built, i.e. the build command was run and no changes in the frontend occured afterwards.
+  Works properly only when application is already built, i.e. the build command was run and no changes in the frontend occurred afterwards.
   This command starts the application much faster than the other commands.

 - **Linting:**